 Tips to improve your hair’s volume and shine

 Improving your hair’s volume and shine is not something that will happen overnight.
-However, if you take these steps, you will put yourself well on the road to achieving the result you desire.
+However, if you take these steps and use Kintsugi Hair, you will put yourself well on the road to achieving the result you desire.

 Settle on the right wash frequency